A Type of Unifying Relation in (A)dS Spacetime: A Type of Unifying Relations in (A)dS

-Before our proof, there are some comments.
-The scalar theory with a minimal coupling with gluons can be considered a degenerate YMS theory.
-Compared with YMS theory, minimal coupling scalar theory has only one color index for scalars; hence it only has single color-ordered correlation functions.
+Before our proof, there are some comments we need to emphasize again.
+The scalar theory with a minimal coupling with gluons can be understood as the second color group of the YM scalar being the $U(1)$ group.
+Compared with the general YMS theory, minimal coupling scalar theory has only one color index for scalars; hence it only has single color-ordered correlation functions.
 Moreover, it has no $\phi^{3}$ and $\phi^{4}$ vertices.
 In this case, scalars with no gluon propagator between them are called ``in the same trace".
 Each trace can only have two scalars because of the lack of $\phi^{3}$ and $\phi^{4}$ vertices.
 Then we only need to let some $\mathcal{T}[ij]$ operators act on the YM currents and prove that we will obtain the corresponding scalar currents.
 This section assumes that the spacetime background is AdS, while the analysis is also valid for the dS case.
 For convenience, we take $l=1$, and the scalars are conformal coupling, i.e., $M^{2}=1-d$, to make the propagators of gluons and scalars the same.
-In fact, whether the scalars are conformal coupling is not very important because we can establish a map between gluon and scalar propagators with different masses so that our relations are still correct.
+In fact, conformally coupling scalars are also massless.
+The effective mass $M$ comes from the curved spacetime.